 Idaho is fortunate to be home to some of our nation’s most unique landscapes and vast natural resources.
 I grew up among our public lands and learned to appreciate the tremendous blessing they are to not just Idaho, but to our nation.
 Public lands offer all of us an improved quality of life.
-Their natural beauty provides cleaner air and water, habitat to support abundant wildlife and opportunities for environmental, recreational and economic enrichment.
+Their natural beauty provides cleaner air and water, habitats to support abundant wildlife and opportunities for environmental, recreational and economic enrichment.
 I remain dedicated to protecting our environment in a manner that ensures the vitality of our forests and rangelands, ensures the rights of property owners and addresses the economic needs of our rural communities.
 Conservation and economic progress do not need to be at odds, but clearly conservation must be a component of successful environment and natural resource policy.
-Through a common sense approach of collaboration and cooperation, we can achieve workable solutions to some of the most challenging issues involving our land, environment and natural resources that balance the clear need for ecological health, adhere to multiple-use principles and achieve economic vitality.
+Through a common-sense approach of collaboration and cooperation, we can achieve workable solutions to some of the most challenging issues involving our land, environment and natural resources that balance the clear need for ecological health, adhere to multiple-use principles and achieve economic vitality.

 The Owyhee Initiative, signed into law in 2009, is a great example of the success of utilizing collaboration to resolve public lands issues.
 Eight years of hard work and long hours by Owyhee County Commissioners, the Owyhee Initiative work group, and many others, put to rest decades of conflicts in Southwest Idaho and fostered agreement among recreational groups, ranchers, conservation groups, local residents, elected leaders and others.
 I am proud to have shepherded this agreement through Congress and into law, and commend the participants in the process.
 The success of the Owyhee Initiative should serve as a model for other agreements throughout the West.